rsksmart/RSKIPs/IPs/RSKIP438.md

 ### How to report initcode limit violation?
 It was specified that `initcode` size limit violation for `CREATE`/`CREATE2` results in exceptional abort of the execution.
 This places it in the group of early out-of-gas checks,
-including: stack underflow, memory expansion, static call violation, initcode hashing cost, and initcode cost introduced by this EIP.
+including: stack underflow, memory expansion, static call violation, initcode hashing cost, and initcode cost introduced by this RSKIP.
 They precede the later “light” checks: call depth and balance.
 The choice gives consistency to the order of checks and lowers implementation complexity (out-of-gas checks can be performed in any order).

 ## Backwards compatibility